YuxiXie/SG-Deep-Question-Generation/build-semantic-graphs/README.md

 ---

+* Requirement

+    ```
+    allennlp==0.9.0
+    overrides==3.1.0
+    ```

+* Predictors for dependency parsing and coreference resolution

+    - The links to the predictors in our code may not be up-to-date, you may need to check the availability before running the code.

+---

 To run the codes, execute the commands below:

 * Get the raw json files from [HotpotQA](https://hotpotqa.github.io/) [`training set` & `dev set(distractor)`] preprocessed